 If you’re a licensed electrician, then you can absolutely install a backup generator on your own and wire it into your circuit breaker panel with no problems.
 However, for the rest of us, a professional installation is usually the best option.

-• How long does a standby generator last?
+• How long can a standby generator last?

 For natural gas powered generators or propane generators, you can expect about 3,000 hours of runtime, which is 125 days of straight run time.
 Of course, again, you aren’t going to run it for that long continuously.

-Hopefully with our help, you have been able to shop and find the best whole house generator that’s just right for you.
-If you’d like to dive a little deeper into things. we have a huge number of whole house generator reviews that you can read here.
+Hopefully with our help, you have been able to shop and find the whole house generator that’s just right for you.
+If you’d like to dive a little deeper into things. we have a huge number of home generator reviews that you can read here.
 With these tools under your belt, finding the best home generator should be a snap.